cloudmesh-ansible/ansible-cloudmesh-face/ubuntu/README.rst

 Step 5: Run the analysis
 ------------------------

+TODO: this script does not take into account that other OS and machines should be compared ina dynamic fashion

 Next you can run the analysis to generate descriptives and box plots.
 Once the files were generated then run the Rscripts to generate